 Consultants provide advice and help their clients solve problems.
-This means consultants must also work hard to build great reputations and market themselves.
-For people who are prepared to invest the time and energy to make a consulting business happen, rewarding career opportunities and challenges are abundant in today’s economy.
+This means they must work hard to build great reputations and market themselves.
+For people who are prepared to invest the time and energy to make a consulting business successful, rewarding career opportunities and challenges are abundant in today’s economy.

 Why Start a Consulting Business?

 As a consultant, you can create a flexible schedule that fits your lifestyle and you can choose the types of clients you want to work with.
 You also can decide to specialize in more than one industry and adapt your services to fit the needs of different types of businesses, and thus expand your reach.
 For instance, you could choose to work with real estate, finance and technology clients.

 Relatively little capital and equipment are required to start a successful consulting business, making it easy to turn a profit.
 All you need is a computer, a smartphone and a straightforward business plan spelling out your niche and client base.

 Before you begin, consider how you can prepare your new business with the right planning and research.